mo1234-bit/RISC-V/README.md

 - Misprediction detection and pipeline flush in Execute stage

 ---
-## My contributions

-- Designed and integrated the 5-stage RV32IF pipeline datapath/control around integer and floating-point execution.
-- Implemented and debugged the hazard detection/forwarding logic for load-use, chained-load, store-after-load, cache, FPU stall, and branch recovery cases.
-- Optimized the FPU divider using Goldschmidt division and improved square-root execution using Newton-Raphson / reciprocal-square-root refinement.
-- Built the UVM verification environment, including constrained-random program generation, scoreboard models, functional coverage, and regression tests.
-- Synthesized the complete design on Artix-7 and collected utilization/timing results.
-- Some FPU modules were initially based on open-source educational implementations and were modified/optimized

 ### UVM Verification Environment

 A complete UVM testbench verifying the full RV32IF pipeline.